 In the year 1971, more than 3000 people lost their lives in motor accidents out of which about 500 were children.
 Protests against cars spurted all over the city.
 The movement “Stop de Kindermoord”, literally meaning “Stop the child murder” was a particularly memorable and successful movement that along with other factors like, increasing oil rates due to the shortages in 1973, led the Dutch government to change policy to make the streets safer.

 Separate cycle tracks were made and clearly marked (in the distinct Dutch orange color).
 The government managed to segregate about 35,000 kilometres of cycling track, away from motor traffic.
-The cycling trafficways were built with their own system and rules – replete with traffic signals, roundabouts, tunnels and special lanes
+The cycling trafficways were built with their own system and rules – replete with traffic signals, roundabouts, bridges, tunnels and special lanes.

 Many factors contributed to making Amsterdam what it is today.
 Bike friendly urban planning with world-class infrastructure has resulted in a wide network of cycling paths that are well lit, have clear sign posts and are well maintained.